Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Conclusion

 \section{Conclusion}

-In this work, we tackle the challenges of applying data mixing augmentations to object detection.
-Specifically, we present Supervision Interpolation (SI), a novel conceptual reinterpretation and generalization of Mixup.
-Given SI, we propose LossMix, a simple-yet-effective regularization that interpolates the losses instead of labels to strengthen object detectors.
-Our empirical results demonstrate that LossMix can consistently offer performance gains, surpass popular object mixing strategies, and even enhance the state-of-the-art domain adaptation method.
-We hope LossMix and Supervision Interpolation can inspire future research on data mixing for object detection and beyond.
+We tackle the challenges of applying data mixing augmentations to object detection.
+Specifically, we introduce Supervision Interpolation (SI), a novel conceptual reinterpretation and generalization of Mixup.
+Given SI, we propose LossMix, a simple-yet-effective regularization that interpolates the losses instead of labels to enhance model learning.
+Our experiments show consistent accuracy improvements, outperforming popular object mixing strategies and achieving state-of-the-art domain adaptation results.
+We hope this inspires future data mixing research for detection and beyond.